amitmakkad/Face-Recognition/README.md

 # Face-Recognition
-This project is made using face-recognition library with opencv and frontend is developed using Bootstrap framework and Backened is developed using flask framework.
+This project is made using face-recognition library with opencv and frontend is developed using Bootstrap framework with some personal customizations and backened is developed using flask framework.

 ## Requirements
 * This model requires latest version of python.